act-rules/act-rules.github.io/_rules/html-page-title-descriptive-c4a8a4.md

 ## Assumptions

-- A prerequisite for this rule is that Technique H25: Providing a title using the title element is used for living up to 2.4.2 Page Titled
+- A prerequisite for this rule is that Technique H25: Providing a title using the title element is used for meeting 2.4.2 Page Titled

 ## Accessibility Support